New York Amsterdam News: History

 Not soon after the death of Edward Warren, one of the early publishers, Anderson sold his stock in the paper.
 On October 9, 1935, the paper's editorial employees went on strike.
 It was the first time the staff of a black-owned newspaper had gone on strike and led to the Amsterdam News becoming the first unionized black paper.
-The strike ended on December 24, 1935, when the paper's bankruptcy receiver Laurence H. Axman, Newspaper Guild president Carl Randau, and businessmen Dr. C. B. Powell and Dr. Phillip M. H. Savory reach an agreement that saw the locked-out employees receive a 10% wage increase, a five-day, 40-hour work week, two weeks of annual vacation time, three-month dismissal notices for employees with more than 10 years of service, the establishment of a guild shop, and the removal of strike-breaking staff.
+The strike ended on December 24, 1935, when the paper's bankruptcy receiver Laurence H. Axman, Newspaper Guild president Carl Randau, and businessmen Dr. C. B. Powell and Dr. Phillip M. H. Savory reached an agreement that saw the locked-out employees receive a 10% wage increase, a five-day, 40-hour work week, two weeks of annual vacation time, three-month dismissal notices for employees with more than 10 years of service, the establishment of a guild shop, and the removal of strike-breaking staff.
 The paper was taken over by Powell and Savory following bankruptcy proceedings by the paper's three largest creditors.
 Dr. Powell assumed the role of publisher.
 During Powell's stewardship, the Amsterdam News not only took on local news, but national news as well.
 Much of the paper's strength was based on its shaping the advancement and realization of Black aspirations.
 As a consequence, the paper is one of the most frequently quoted black newspapers in the world.

-The Amsterdam News has had many significant innovations.
-It was the second black newspaper, after the Chicago Defender, to be admitted to the Audit Bureau of Circulation (ABC) in October 1930, of which it is still a member.
-In 1936, it became the first and, to this day, the only—black newspaper that was unionized in all departments by the Newspaper Guild of New York, Local 3.
+The Amsterdam News was the second black newspaper, after the Chicago Defender, to be admitted to the Audit Bureau of Circulation (ABC) in October 1930.
+In 1936, it became the first black newspaper that was unionized in all departments by the Newspaper Guild of New York.
 By 1961, the New York Amsterdam News had become the largest weekly community newspaper in the nation.